jschnab/data-engineering/dataengineering.md

 ## What is data engineering?

-Data engineering is about building software which collects, processes, stores, and display data.
+Data engineering is about building software that collects, processes, stores, and display data.
 Such software has to move data (potentially a lot of data) from source systems to target systems, verify data quality, transform data to server some purpose, and store it in a way that is secure and reliable.
 Data